Causal classification of pathological Misner-type spacetimes: Conclusion

-A central result of this work is the formal proof of the \emph{isocausality} of the Misner-type family at the covering level.
-In Proposition~\ref{prop:IsoAllThree} we showed that the universal covers of the Misner, pseudo-Schwarzschild, and pseudo-Reissner-Nordstr\"{o}m spacetimes are \emph{pairwise isocausal} via explicit smooth bijections whose differentials preserve future-directed causal cones.
+A central result of this work is the formal proof of the isocausality of the Misner-type family at the covering level.
+In Proposition~\ref{prop:IsoAllThree} we showed that the universal covers of the Misner, pseudo-Schwarzschild, and pseudo-Reissner-Nordstr\"{o}m spacetimes are pairwise isocausal via explicit smooth bijections whose differentials preserve future-directed causal cones.
 This isocausality also holds on suitable open, causally regular regions of the compactified spacetimes where the chronology-violating sets and Cauchy horizons are excised.
-Furthermore, we identified an explicit and checkable \emph{deck-equivariance criterion} under which the isocausality descends to the full compactified spacetimes.
+Furthermore, we identified an explicit and checkable deck-equivariance criterion under which the isocausality descends to the full compactified spacetimes.
 When the equivariance degree satisfies $|k|=1$, global isocausality follows.
-If instead $|k|>1$, or if equivariance fails altogether, then Corollary~\ref{cor:NoEquivariance} and Remark~\ref{rem:DefaultOneWay} show that one obtains only a \emph{one-way causal relation} between the compactified models.
+If instead $|k|>1$, or if equivariance fails altogether, then Corollary~\ref{cor:NoEquivariance} and Remark~\ref{rem:DefaultOneWay} show that one obtains only a one-way causal relation between the compactified models.
 This distinction between local/covering and global/quotient behavior is essential for understanding the true strength of the causal equivalences in these examples.

 In the context of ongoing research on spacetimes with closed timelike curves~\cite{Awad, Emparan, Gavassino, Roy}, our findings offer a unified framework to view several causality-violating spacetimes through a common geometric and causal lens.
 The work reveals the intricate relationships between these examples and motivates a broader investigation into the interplay between geometry, causality, and spacetime topology.
 For instance, it would be compelling to investigate whether other spacetime models, such as the pseudo-Kerr spacetime~\cite{Dietz}---a rotating generalization of the pseudo-Schwarzschild metric---also belong to this family of causality-violating, Misner-type spacetimes.
 We view this article as a step toward a broader classification of causality-violating spacetimes.
 The warped-product ansatz and the explicit isocausality mappings presented here suggest that tools from conformal geometry and causal theory can provide a systematic framework for organising, comparing, and understanding causal structures in a wide range of gravitational models.